Asymmetric Hierarchical Anchoring for Robust Audio-Visual Cross-Modal Generalization: Experiment

 \subsubsection{Further Analysis}

 PCA reflects global variance directions.
-As shown in \autoref{fig:face}, AHA yields clearly different variance patterns with limited overlap between semantic and specific features, suggesting reduced linear dependency and weaker cross-branch leakage.
-In contrast, removing GRL or replacing it with CLUB exhibit heavier overlap, indicating that the two branches still share major variation directions.
-For the symmetric structure, PCA is dominated by the higher-variance branch, compressing the other into a narrow region, which is consistent with feature collapse imbalance rather than structural disentanglement.
+As shown in \autoref{fig:face}, AHA yields clearly different variance patterns with limited overlap between semantic and specific features, suggesting weaker cross-branch leakage.
+Removing GRL or replacing it with CLUB results in heavier overlap, while the symmetric structure is dominated by the higher-variance branch, consistent with feature collapse rather than structural disentanglement.
+UMAP further confirms this: under AHA, semantic and specific features show more separated neighborhoods, whereas other variants exhibit highly mixed local structures and similar manifold backbones.

-UMAP mainly preserves local neighborhood structures.
-Under AHA, semantic and specific features show more separated neighborhoods and distinct manifold shapes, implying that the two branches encode different underlying factors.
-When removing GRL or replacing it with CLUB, the two features become highly mixed in local neighborhoods and form similar manifold backbones, indicating stronger information leakage.
-For the symmetric setting, UMAP often produces elongated outliers, again suggesting a distorted neighborhood graph caused by collapse.

-We also evaluate video-to-video lip synchronization using V2V-LS and Mouth RMSE (between fused video and semantic video), as shown in \autoref{tab:vsd}.
-V2V-LS is designed to measure frame-wise semantic embedding~\cite{shi2022learning} differences of the lip region, while Mouth RMSE quantifies geometric misalignment of 2D mouth landmarks.
-AHA consistently achieves higher V2V-LS and lower Mouth RMSE compared to other structure, indicating improved the completeness and coherence of semantic information.
-In addition, we combine the visual semantic and specific feature to reconstruct the original input and then turn it to the full video, as shown in \autoref{tab:psnr}, AHA achieves the highest PSNR and the lowest LPIPS, outperforming the symmetric baseline and the asymmetric structure without the GRL-based adversarial decoupler.
-These results indicate that AHA improves reconstruction fidelity and perceptual quality while maintaining effective disentanglement, thereby preserving richer information.
-Detailed definitions of these metrics are provided in \autoref{TalkingFaceExperiment}.
+We further evaluate lip synchronization via V2V-LS (frame-wise lip semantic embedding differences~\cite{shi2022learning}) and Mouth RMSE (geometric misalignment of 2D mouth landmarks), and reconstruction quality via PSNR and LPIPS.
+As shown in \autoref{tab:vsd} and \autoref{tab:psnr}, AHA achieves the best performance across all four metrics, indicating improved semantic coherence, reconstruction fidelity, and perceptual quality.
+Detailed metric definitions are provided in \autoref{TalkingFaceExperiment}.